Rootless Installation

 This article describes additional configuration steps when Exasol is installed with a non-root user.

-A rootless installation requires that you carry out additional system configuration steps (as root) on each host before you start the installation.
+Rootless installation requires additional system configuration steps on each host before you start the installation.
 A script that automatically applies most of these steps is embedded in c4 and can be run with a single command.
-This section describes how to use this script as well as all additional manual steps required to prepare the hosts for a rootless installation.
+This article describes how to use this script as well as the manual steps that are required to prepare the hosts for a rootless installation.

 Prerequisites

-In addition to the general system requirements for an on-prem installation of Exasol 8, a rootless installation requires that the newuidmap
+In addition to the general system requirements for an on-prem installation of Exasol, a rootless installation requires that the newuidmap

 and newgidmap